HanHsunShih/Coding3FinalProject/README.md

 <img src="images/result1.jpg" alt="alt text" width="1000">
 <img src="images/result2.jpg" alt="alt text" width="1000">

-I tried to adjust different parameters to see how can I get better result.
-After several times of testing, I found EPOCHS
+I tried to adjust different parameters to see how can I get better result, including number of EPOCHS, counter (iteration limit), size of dataset.
+After several times of testing, I found EPOCHS is the key influence of the result.
+As we set EPOCHS which is more than 100, the result will be much better.
+But in order to be concern of the training time, decrease the counter from 100 to 25 might take fewer time for training.

+## What else can I improve the result?
+Since my dataset is quite small (only has 149 imges), in the future, I can do data augmentation such as flipping, rotate to increase the dataset.
+Using other model came after pix2pix, for example, pix2pixHD might also be an effective way to improve the result.